off-court-creations/houston/README.md

 - Use `--format json` on list/info commands for precise output.
 - Run `houston check` to surface schema or workflow issues in your workspace.
 - If a command fails validation, the error will reference the offending file and schema rule.

+## Why Houston

+- Git as the source of truth keeps planning data diffable, reviewable, and automatable.
+- Predictable schemas and IDs make it easy to integrate with your tooling.
+- Built for teams: auto‑pull, auto‑commit, and auto‑push reduce sync friction in shared workspaces.